• Menu

 Instructions

-• Boil fresh water.
+• Boil fresh filtered water.
 Allow the boiled water to rest for one minute.

-• Pour the bourbon into a heatproof container.
+• Pour half the bourbon into each heatproof mug or glassware.

-• Add honey, lemon juice and grated nutmeg.
+• Add half of the honey, lemon juice and grated nutmeg to each mug.
+Stir well.

 • Stir until the honey is dissolved.